Startup Valuation Methods

 Valuations and startups is one of the enigma wrapped in an enigma.
 It's a tough process, but we're going to break it down for you at Angel Kings so that when you're looking to invest in a startup, you know beyond the people, the product, the execution and timing of the startup, what are the financials in putting into your term sheet.

 There are five primary methods to value a startup.
-The first is the Berkus Method and the Berkus Method is based on this guy, Mr. Berkus, who decided to say evaluations are estimations so he assumed that companies should be worth around ...
+The first is the Berkus Method and it is based on this guy, Mr. Berkus, who decided to say evaluations are estimations so he assumed that companies should be worth around ...
 Or be worth roughly $20 billion within five years.
 The Berkus Method is just one of the evaluation methods that investors can use.

 The second is what's called the Comparable Method.
-What that is is you take the enterprise value and you compare that to the sells and really what it is, it's just like buying a house on a street and finding out what the value is you look at a similar house on the same street to find what's called the comp.
+You take the enterprise value and compare it to the something similar.
+It is just like buying a house on a street and finding out what the value is you look at a similar house on the same street to find what's called the comp.
 The comparable method is another way to value Startups.

 The fourth way to evaluate Startups is called the Discounted Cash Flow.
 DCF as it's better know, now the issue with valuing Startups with the DCF is you have to have a lot of historical data, a lot of historical numbers to determine what the startup would be worth.
 It's not used as much as opposed to publicly traded companies, but it is another way in which you can value Startups.

 You'd look at a seed round of, for example, Slack App, an enterprise app, and you'd say, "Well, what's another company that ended up going public valued at that same time."
-Another thing about the Best in Class method at Angel Kings is you're able to see it a startup and what it's final exit strategy or possibility would be.
-If you're going to invest as we do at Angel Kings in another user based growth company such as LinkedIn, you would look to see what are the users valued at on the public market.
+Another thing about the Best in Class method at Angel Kings is you're able to see it a startup and what it's final exit strategy might be.
+If you're going to invest as we do at Angel Kings in another user based growth company such as LinkedIn, you would look to see how the users valued it on the public market.

-In particular with LinkedIn now that it's publicly traded, you look to see what are those monthly active users, what are the metrics behind them?
+In particular with LinkedIn now that it's publicly traded, you look to see how many monthly users are active, what are the metrics behind them?
 There's more about our Best in Class method on our website.
-Whatever you do as an investor, pick one, there's really no wrong way to go along as you're using the Angel Kings formula of people, product, execution and timing, you can't go wrong.
+Whatever you do as an investor, there's really no wrong way to go along as you're using the Angel Kings formula of people, product, execution and timing.
 We don recommend that you don't just pull it out of a hat and try to value a startup, you have to have some methodology.